Highlighted News

 June 2019, our story using blue light to kill superbug MRSA via staphyloxanthin photolysis is featured by "科普中国"! 金色的“葡萄”会致病,不如给它漂个白?
 [Link]

 April 2019, our story using blue light to kill superbug, MRSA, via photolysis of staphyloxanthin is featured by BU Brink!
-Please check to see how it impacts the research field and how it draws directly attention from many patients!
+Please check to see how it impacts the research field and how it draws direct attention from many patients!
 [Link]

 March 2018, Pu-Ting wins the prestigious 2018 SPIE Translational Research Award based on her drug-free antimicrobial phototherapy!
 [Link]